jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Courses were mostly an online version of the university courses.
 Students watched videos and completed online quizzes and tests.
 Since a session could have tens of thousands of students, it was impossible for the instructor to help students individually.
-Many MOOCs have discussion forums, much like Slack or Teams, where students can post questions.
+Many MOOCs have discussion forums, much like Slack or Teams, where students can post questions or other comments.
-Other Community TA volunteers and sometimes the instructor would address questions, but most often, other students would get involved.
+Community TA volunteers and sometimes the instructor would address these posts, but most often, other students would get involved.
 Students learned from each other.

 I was a voracious consumer of courses on [Coursera](https://www.coursera.org/) back then.
 I estimate that I completed more Computer Science courses via Coursera than I did for my BS and MS degrees in Computer Science earned in the early 1980s.
-This is where I first learned several data structures not presented in my college courses, such as [Union-Find](https://en.wikipedia.org/wiki/Disjoint-set_data_structure), [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm), [Red-Black Trees](https://algs4.cs.princeton.edu/33balanced/), which are binary search trees that emulate balanced [2-3 Trees](https://en.wikipedia.org/wiki/2%E2%80%933_tree) and [k-d Trees](https://en.wikipedia.org/wiki/K-d_tree).
+Coursera is where I first learned several data structures not presented in my college courses, such as [Union-Find](https://en.wikipedia.org/wiki/Disjoint-set_data_structure), [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm), [Red-Black Trees](https://algs4.cs.princeton.edu/33balanced/), which are binary search trees that emulate balanced [2-3 Trees](https://en.wikipedia.org/wiki/2%E2%80%933_tree) and [k-d Trees](https://en.wikipedia.org/wiki/K-d_tree).
 I learned more about algorithm techniques, such as: [Greedy Algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm) and [Dynamic Progromming](https://en.wikipedia.org/wiki/Dynamic_programming).
-I learned technology that arose after my degrees, such as: Python, Computer Networks, Android and Cloud Computing.
+I learned technology that arose after I had graduated, such as: Python, Computer Networks, Android and Cloud Computing.
 I complete a few courses outside of the traditional software arena, such as: Game Theory, Roman Architecture and the Music of the Beatles.

-But the MOOCs weren't fulfilling their promise in educating those out of reach of traditional academia.
+But the MOOCs weren't fulfilling their original promise in educating those out of reach of traditional academia.
 While thousands signed up for these courses, most never completed them.
 Completion rates were 5% to 15%.
-Since the courses were free and without college credit, there was no incentive to see a course to the end unless a student really wanted to.
+Since the courses were free and without college credit, there was no incentive to complete a course unless a student really wanted to.

-I don't know about other platforms, but Coursera did some analysis on this.
+I don't know about other platforms, but Coursera did some analysis on those who completed courses.
-Since they had some data on students, they found that almost all students completing their courses already had an academic degree.
+They found that almost all students completing courses already had an academic degree.
 They had misidentified their actual users.
-Their actual users were those with an academic degree who were either learning for the love of learning and/or trying to expand their education.
+Their actual users were those with an academic degree who were either learning for the love of learning and/or trying to extend their education.

 Coursera adjusted.
+These students probalby had family and business obligations.
+Devoting several months to a course might not be as feasible.
 Rather than follow an academic model, where a course could be ten to fifteen weeks long and offered once or twice per year, they split courses into month long chunks, which could be completed sequentially or with gaps.
-A new block started each month.
+A new block for each started each month.
-This way, a student, who had family or business obligations, could take a month break, and then start back up.
+Student professionals could complete a course sequentially, or complete it in phases, especially if taking a break for family or business obligations.
+It's akin to a full-time student who completes a degree in four years versus a student who takes a few gap semesters to travel or work.
 It provided more flexibility.

 This made sense on paper, but it never worked for me.
 I liked the academic semestier format.
-The new format chopped up the courses a bit too much for me.
+The new format chopped up the courses a bit too much for my tastes.
-The Discussion Forums, which had been thriving community n the semester format, became a desert in the new format.
+The Discussion Forums, which had been thriving community in the semester format, became a desert in the new format.
+There wasn't the same critical mass to keep the conversations going.
 The opportunity for students to learn from each other dimissed greatly from my experiences.

 MOOCs also struggled financially.
-It's difficult to gain revenue when the content is free.
+It's difficult to earn revenue when the content is free.
-Some offer certifications for a price.
+Some platforms offer certifications for a price.
-Some require a subscription or enrollment.
+Some platforms require a subscription or enrollment.
-However, some may have an audit feature, which allows you to watch the online content, but you won't get any recognition and may not even have access to tests or quizzes.
+But if you're looking for a low cost option, some platforms may have an audit feature, which allows you to watch the online content.
+You won't get any recognition and may not even have access to tests or quizzes.
+The audit option may also be difficult to find, but if you hunt around you may find it.

-I don't wish to complete downplay MOOCs.
+I don't wish to completely downplay MOOCs.
-There are still a lot of potential, but you may need to experiment a bit until you find a platform that suits you.
+There is still a lot of potential, but you may need to experiment a bit until you find a platform that suits you.

 Here is a [List of MOOC Providers](https://en.wikipedia.org/wiki/List_of_MOOC_providers)